dreamcatcher-tech/network/Inbox/2025-01-04 2018 shared mic system.md

 use the browser realtime transcription to detect when speech has paused a bit, and then send that off to whisper as a little batch.

 Must hit the server to get the time before starting.
 When stopping, everyone stops as soon as they get the broadcast message.

+Use the livekit react components as a way to copy out some of their code and use it to do our layouts and things, as well as speaker identification, input selection, and activity.